Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lancashire and are not the council.
 About us

-The Cabinet approved the proposed approach for allocating the new Crisis Resilience Fund, which will replace the Household Support Fund from April 2026.
-This fund, totalling £17.2 million for 2026/27, aims to support residents on low incomes facing financial shocks while also strengthening longer-term financial resilience within communities.
-Councillor Daniel Matchett, Cabinet Member for Health and Wellbeing, presented the report, highlighting a shift towards prevention and resilience alongside crisis support.
-Councillor Azhar Ali OBE raised concerns about the transition from voucher-based support to cash payments, suggesting that families might not use the funds for essential needs like food.
-He also proposed writing to the Department for Work and Pensions (DWP) to express these concerns.
-Councillor Gina Dowding, who also serves as a district councillor, welcomed the continued investment and the passporting of funds to district councils, who are well-placed to understand local community needs.
-The Cabinet authorised the Director of Public Health, Wellbeing and Communities to finalise the delivery plan and scheme.
+The Cabinet approved the proposed framework for allocating the £17.2 million Crisis Resilience Fund, which will replace the Household Support Fund from April 2026.
+This new fund aims to support residents on low incomes facing financial shocks while also strengthening longer-term financial resilience.
+Councillor Daniel Matchett, Cabinet Member for Health and Wellbeing, presented the report, highlighting a shift towards prevention and resilience, not just crisis support.
+Councillor Azhar Ali OBE raised concerns about the transition from food vouchers to cash payments, suggesting that cash might not always be spent on essential needs like food and that the council should write to the Department for Work and Pensions (DWP) to express these concerns.
+Councillor Gina Dowding, who also serves as a district councillor, welcomed the continued investment and the fact that the funds would be passported to district councils, giving them significant influence due to their local knowledge.
+Councillor Ged Mirfin, Cabinet Member for Resources, HR and Property, hoped that some of the funding could be used to support families struggling with housing costs, such as removal expenses and deposits for new accommodation.
+Councillor Matchett confirmed that the distribution would be up to the districts and that the fund's breadth should cover such needs.
+The new system is expected to begin in April 2026.

 Goosnargh Lane, Preston - No Waiting At Any-Time Proposal